You have the right to:

 Examine and receive an explanation of the hospital’s bill regardless of the source of payment.

-Exercise these rights without regard to sex, economic status, educational background, race, color, religion, ancestry, national origin, sexual orientation, disability, medical condition, marital status, registered domestic partner status, or the source of payment for care.
+Exercise these rights without regard to sex, economic status, educational background, race, color, religion, ancestry, national origin, sexual orientation, gender identity/expression, disability, medical condition, marital status, registered domestic partner status, genetic information citizenship, primary language, immigration status (except as required by federal law) or the source of payment for care.

 File a grievance.
 If you want to file a grievance with the hospital, you may do so by writing or by calling: